How do we link the rate of change of one quantity to the rate of change of another using the chain rule?

 Choosing the relation

 The trickiest step is finding the right equation linking the variables.
-Useful approaches:
+Useful starting points:

 - For a cone or sphere, use the volume formula.

-- For a right triangle (ladder against wall), use Pythagoras.
+- For a right triangle (ladder against a wall, boat and dock), use Pythagoras.

 - For shadow problems, use similar triangles.

-If the equation has too many variables, eliminate one using a constraint (for example, similar triangles in a cone give ).
+If the equation has too many variables, eliminate one using a constraint.
+The classic case is a cone, where similar triangles force a fixed ratio between radius and height.

 Differentiating implicitly